aomiit/uhg-plancheck/README.md

 # PlanCheck
 ## Introduction
-PlanCheck is a python desktop application designed to assist in verifying radiotherapy treatment plans as part of the Physics plan check process.
-The project was developed in the Radiotherapy Department at University Hospital Galway during the National Radiation Oncology Physics Residency Programme.
+PlanCheck is a GUI-based tool (written in Python) designed to assist in verifying radiotherapy treatment plans as part of the Physics plan check process.
+It was developed in the Radiotherapy Department at University Hospital Galway during the National Radiation Oncology Physics Residency Programme.

-The Physics Plan Check process includes verifying that the treatment plan has been transferred correctly from the planning system to the Oncology Information Management System which delivers the treatment parameters to the linac.
+The Physics Plan Check process in UHG includes verifying that the treatment plan has been transferred correctly from the planning system to the Oncology Information Management System which delivers the treatment parameters to the linac.
 This application is designed to help automate this process by parsing the treatment data in DICOM and RTP format from the two systems and verifying that the parameters match.
 Both conformal and IMRT plans are supported.
 It was designed to support the data structures produced by the Oncentra Master Plan planning system and the Siemens LANTIS Oncology Information Management System, but could easily be extended to support other systems.

 As well as assisting in the plan check process, this project also provided an opportunity to learn python and dip my feet into the world of object-oriented programming.